 Notice of Special Meetings

-The City of Palm Coast Review Committee meetings will be held in the City Council Conference Room at the City Offices, 160 Cypress Point Parkway, Suite B-106, Palm Coast, FL 32164 for the purpose of ranking and/or short-listing responses to Requests for Proposals, Requests for Qualifications, and Letters of Interest.
+The City of Palm Coast Review Committee meetings will be held in the City Council Conference Room at the City Hall, 160 Lake Avenue, Palm Coast, FL 32164 for the purpose of ranking and/or short-listing responses to Requests for Proposals, Requests for Qualifications, and Letters of Interest.
 The meeting date and time will be noted under the solicitation on the City's website.

 Becoming a Vendor